bcomnes/old-bret.io/_posts/articles/2015-09-15-recent-happenings.md

 Twitter introduced some sweet native video capabilities a while back, but it was only accessible via the API.
 The API requires some pretty tricky multi-part requests, and nobody seemed to have had implemented it a few months ago.

-This module utilizes asynchronously assigned writable streams using [duplexify](https://github.com/mafintosh/duplexify) and [through2](https://github.com/rvagg/through2) (which not surprisingly is now using [streams v3](https://nodejs.org/api/stream.html)), providing an interesting way to accommodate tricky stream connection details quite easily.
+This module utilizes asynchronously assigned writable streams using [duplexify](https://github.com/mafintosh/duplexify) and [through2](https://github.com/rvagg/through2) (which not surprisingly is now using [streams v3](https://nodejs.org/api/stream.html) :rolleyes:), providing an interesting way to accommodate tricky stream connection details quite easily.

 Respek to [@jbulva](https://twitter.com/jbulava) and [@thoward37](https://twitter.com/thoward37/) for listening to me complain about the API *ahem* I mean for being receptive with feedback ;)